 Smart Insights perform an AI-automated analysis of a given query and generate some output that is returned in natural language.
 When running your Present dashboard you'll have access to Smart Insights.
 Smart Insights analyzes the data in a given query and renders analysis in plain text.
-In other words, this powerful tool takes the data in a selected visual and transforms it into plain English, pointing the user toward valuable insights about the data.
+In other words, this powerful tool takes the data in a selected visual and transforms it into plain text, pointing the user toward valuable insights about the data.

 Note: This feature is not available in the Community Edition.

 How it Works

 Insights are presented in a re-sizable window alongside the selected visual.
 They can also be accessed using the dynamic text formulations tools as part of the templated natural language options - so they can appear as paragraphs of text or in dynamic tooltips.

 The user can select from 3 levels of detail: light, advanced, and categorical.
 Each of these levels offers a different amount of depth and different kinds of information, allowing the user to specify the level of detail required.